What plays will Mother Nature call for Super Bowl 55 in Tampa?

 Raymond James Stadium, the site of NFL football Super Bowl LV, is shown Thursday, Jan.
 28, 2021, in Tampa, Fla.
 The Tampa Bay Buccaneers play the Kansas City Chiefs on Feb.
 7. (AP Photo/Chris O'Meara)

-In addition to the possibility of any rain coming to an end before the game, the air mass will have a different feel from the beginning of the day compared to later in the day and into the evening.
+In addition to the possibility of any rain coming to an end before the game, the air will have a different feel from the morning compared to later in the day and into the evening.

 “While the first part of the day may be mild to borderline humid, cooler air is forecast to move into the region later in the day and during the evening.
 Temperatures are likely to be within a few degrees of 70 F in the morning and midday, but fall through the 60s and 50s beginning in the afternoon or possibly holding off until the evening," Sosnowski stated.